FAQs

 What are your long-term goals for Selah Academy?

-Selah is in its second full year serving 4, 5, and 6-year-olds (prek4 and kindergarten) who share the same classroom.
-We are planning on adding a first-and-second-grade classroom for the 2025-2026 school year.
+Selah is in its third full year and offers a primary class (PreK4-Kindergarten) and a lower elementary class (grades 1-2).
+In the fall of 2026, we will add grade 3 to our lower elementary classroom, and we will add a new preschool class, serving 3-year-olds and young 4-year-olds.
 We are prayerfully considering adding grades each year and are asking God to lead us each step of the way.
 We believe this is His work.